 Canadian Rockies Weather

-Despite the northerly latitude of the range, the Canadian Rockies experience climate and weather patterns that compare closely with mountain ranges hundreds of kilometers to the south.
+Despite the northerly latitude of the range, Canadian Rockies weather and weather patterns compare closely with mountain ranges hundreds of kilometres to the south.
 Because the elevation of the Rocky Mountains increases progressively from north to south, mean temperature and annual precipitation in Banff and Jasper are very similar to those of West Yellowstone, Montana, and Leadville, Colorado.

 The mountain snow-pack usually begins to disappear as temperatures moderate in April.
 By mid-May hiking is possible on a handful of low elevation trails in the major valleys and on south-facing slopes in the Front Ranges.
 By late June most trails below treeline are open, but many are still wet and muddy.